Nerlynx Treatment of HER2 Positive Breast Cancer

-The U.S. Food and Drug Administration approved Nerlynx (neratinib) for the extended adjuvant treatment of adult patients with early stage HER2-overexpressed/amplified breast cancer, to follow adjuvant trastuzumab-based therapy.
+The U.S. Food and Drug Administration has approved Nerlynx (neratinib) for the extended adjuvant treatment of adult patients with early stage HER2 - overexpressed/amplified breast cancer, to follow adjuvant Herceptin (trastuzumab)-based therapy and for use in patients with metastatic breast cancer.

 Nerlynx is a novel tyrosine kinase inhibitor that is targeted against several biochemical pathways implicated in the growth and spread of cancer.
 Specifically, Nerlynx is targeted against the HER1, HER2, and HER4 pathways and was approved by the U.S. Food and Drug Administration (FDA) in July 2017 for the extended adjuvant treatment of adult patients with early stage HER2-positive breast cancer following adjuvant trastuzumab-based therapy.

-Neratinib Improves Cancer-Free Survival in Early Breast Cancer.
+Nerlynx Improves Cancer-Free Survival in Early Breast Cancer

 Approximately 20-30% of breast cancer is referred to as human epidermal growth factor receptor-2 (HER2)-positive.
 This means that the breast cancer cells have too many HER2 proteins on their surface, which stimulates the cancer cells to grow and spread.